TheMrSheldon/netspeak4-application-ngrams/include/netspeak/model/README.md

-# `netspeak::model`
+\dir netspeak/model

-This namespace defines basic internal types that are used everywhere.
-All types are Netspeak specific and used across classes.
+\brief  This folder defines basic internal types that are used everywhere.
+All types are Netspeak specific and used
+    across classes.
 These types are how our different classes communicate.

 ## Queries